Biden won’t apologize for shooting down spy balloon; to speak with Xi

 “As I’ve said since the beginning of my administration, we seek competition, not conflict with China.
 We’re not looking for a new Cold War, but I make no apologies and we will compete.
 And we’ll responsibly manage that competition so that it doesn’t veer into conflict,” he said.

-Biden said nothing so far suggests that the three objects shot down over the weekend were related to China’s spy balloon program, but defended his orders to shoot them down.
+Biden said so far nothing suggests that the three objects shot down over the weekend were related to China’s spy balloon program, but he defended his orders to shoot them down.

 He said that, at the time, the administration couldn’t rule out that the objects posed a surveillance risk to sensitive facilities and said that they were a hazard to commercial air traffic.
 The leading explanation for the objects is they were tied to a benign or commercial entity.